LUMA Application AREAS

 Reflector Technology and Manufacturing Process

 LUMA’s wire is warp-knitted by customers or subcontractors into a mesh structure—a combination of weaving and sewing techniques.
 These meshes, ranging in diameter from 1.5 meters to over 20 meters, are lightweight yet robust, with precise and repeatable deployable surface shapes.
-For example, an antenna mesh measuring 19m × 17m when deployed can be compactly stowed to just 1m × 4m.
-Despite its lightweight structure, the mesh exhibits high stiffness, robust mechanical properties, and reliability.

 The warp-knitting process demands advanced expertise, particularly in mesh cutting, joining, tensioning, and shaping.
 LUMA’s wires meet strict requirements for dimensional consistency, tensile strength, and uniformity, ensuring their suitability for these demanding applications.